robertsawko/OpenPBE/README.md

 ```
 libs ("libPBE.so")
 ```
 in your `controlDict`.
-See `testing/twoPhaseEulerFoam` for the full setup.
+See `tests/validation/twoPhaseEulerFoam` for example usages against some known experimental cases.